TeaPearce/precipitation-prediction-convLSTM-keras/README.md

 # CIKM AnalytiCup 2017 challenge entry

+## Intro

 Rough unedited code used in data science contest - CIKM AnalytiCup 2017 challenge - to predict short-term rainfall.

 This solution used a convolutional recurrent neural network (convLSTM) analysing sequential radar maps.
 Maps were provided at 4 different altitudes, and a separated model was built for each, with predictions averaged.

 Final score (RMSE) was 14.8 (top 100), relative to top 5 accuracies ranging 11.0 to 13.3.

+## Data wrangling

+Data was provided in text file format.
+The first part of the program processes and stores this as .h5 file systems for ease of loading and analysing (data was too large to fit into memory).

+Missing data points were simply assigned the median value of that image.

+## Competition details

 (https://tianchi.aliyun.com/competition/information.htm?raceId=231596&_lang=en_US)